Ford returns to Formula One in partnership with Red Bull - WHIZ News

-Ford, which owned and ran the Jaguar F1 team, left F1 in 2004 when Jaguar was sold and became Red Bull Racing.
-Ford was lured back to F1, where it competed for 38 years until it pulled out in 2004, by F1′s focus on sustainable racing and explosion in popularity throughout North America.
+“To have the ability to draw on Ford’s experience, EV knowledge and depth of resource is tremendously exciting,” said Red Bull team principal Christian Horner.
+“From the first moment we met and spoke, it was clear there was a natural synergy between the two companies. an easy deal to put together because the desire was there from both sides.”

-Ford is the first American engine supplier to return to the F1 as the series is set to race five times this year in North America, with three of those races in the United States.
+Ford is the first American engine supplier to commit to F1 and its impending regulations as the series is set to race five times this year in North America, with three of those races in the United States.
 General Motors has announced a partnership with Andretti Global to be its engine supplier if Andretti gets an F1 team.

 “With Red Bull and AlphaTauri, that’s exactly what we will be able to do.”